birdandhike.com logo

 Overview

-This is a strenuous, 2-mile hike that leads to an overlook at the top of the Echo Cliffs.
+This is a strenuous, 2-mile hike that uses the South Loop Trail to climb to an overlook at the top of the Echo Cliffs.
 The trail starts by Cathedral Rock and climbs 1,500 feet as it passes through a mixed pine-fir forest, climbs through an avalanche chute, and finally switchbacks up the side of the canyon to the top of the Echo Cliffs from where the views up and down the canyon are grand.

 Link to map.